dan-b/Infinite-Scroll-with-Page-Jump/README.md

 ## Demo
 [View the demo](http://rubbishb.in/code/demos/2oxr89ki/)

 This simple demo displays 10 articles per page from a total of 150 articles.
-If you scroll down it�ll load the next page.
+If you scroll down it\'ll load the next page.
 If you hover over the small floating box you can enter a page number and click �Enter� to load that specific page.

 ## Motivation